 Staff & Board

-The DLC employs six full-time staff, two part-time staff, and two part-time contractors.
-We also benefit from the service of four AmeriCorps Members placed with us for one-year terms by NC LiteracyCorps.
+The DLC employs ten full-time staff and three part-time staff.
+We also benefit from the service of AmeriCorps Members placed with us for one-year terms by NC LiteracyCorps.
 An all-volunteer board of directors oversees our operations.

 (919) 489-8383, ext.
 22

-Lizzie holds a master’s degree in social work from the University of NC at Chapel Hill and a bachelor’s degree in sociology and anthropology from Earlham College in Richmond, Indiana.
+Lizzie has been the executive director since October 2014 after previously serving on staff at the DLC from 2001-2006.
+She holds a master’s degree in social work from the University of NC at Chapel Hill and a bachelor’s degree in sociology and anthropology from Earlham College.
 She is a seasoned leader with knowledge of literacy, having previously served as DLC’s Managing Director and as the Pro Literacy, Southeast USA Regional Representative.
 Lizzie is also a former president of the NC Literacy Association.
-Most recently, Lizzie served as Co-Founder and Co-Director of Rebound, an alternative program for youth suspended from school.
+Lizzie also co-founded Rebound, an alternative program for youth suspended from school.

 DLC Board of Directors